Class Code: 08121

 Ability to communicate and comprehend directions and instructions.

-Ability to work out of doors in all types of weather conditions, day or night, in normal and emergency situations to ensure the proper completion of maintenance activities.
+Ability to work out doors in all types of weather conditions, day or night, in normal and emergency situations.

 Ability to operate and use the tools required in highway maintenance work.